Google Ads and Google Analytics are both powerful marketing tools on their own—but what if you could get the best of both worlds by connecting them?

-Choose and input an Account Name.
+Choose and input an account name in the Link group title field.
 This way, if you have multiple accounts that you connect to your Google Ads account, you can determine where this is coming from.

 Choose where you want to pull data from.
 You are allowed to choose multiple views.

 Enable auto-tagging to automatically pull data from your Google Ads account into Google Analytics.

 You may also want to leave auto-tagging settings as they are, especially if you are utilizing UTM tags and you want to avoid mixing it up with the auto-tagging feature.

 Click on Link accounts.

 Once your accounts are linked, you will gain more advantages such as being able to see more data in both accounts, being able to import goals and eCommerce conversions, and also having the ability to build remarketing audiences of your segmentation feature in Google Analytics.

 You may also want to try to link Google Ads and Google Analytics through Google Ads’ linking wizard.